 Alternative version: None

-Notes: Van Leer took us to Russia and Argentina, here Akkerman turns to India for inspiration.
-First we hear a sitar-like lead guitar backed by synthesised drums and electric bass (00:00-00:51).
+Notes: Van Leer took us to Russia and Argentina and here Akkerman turns to India for inspiration.
+First, we hear a sitar-like lead guitar backed by synthesised drums and electric bass (00:00-00:51).
 From 00:51 van Leer's keyboards join in with brass and flute sounds of a grand, more western sort.
 From 01:29 things get very eastern with an energetic flute-led, tabla-backed sound.
 An Indian-sounding guitar or keyboard also features.
 From 02:00 a Spanish guitar can also be heard as can other more conventional guitar sounds as the piece moves on.
 At 02:53 the tablas become more prominent again as the previous themes continue.
 There is a distinct slowing down from 03:34 in keeping with the flute style.
 However, just when the music is about to die things revive again with brassy keyboards and later guitar (eg at 05:06).
 Eventually, we come to the final melt down, the end of which is punctuated by a final strong synthesised drumbeat (05:47-05:49).

 Note on tabla (from Wikipedia)